AsteriskAmpersand/Ice-Stable/README.md

     - > These changes increase the damage per hit by 3x, but reduce the number of hits by 3x.
     - Partbreak Modifier increased to 1.4x (up from 1.0x).
     - > This change compensates for the first hit having a Partbreak Mod of 0.0x.

+#### 【 Quality of Life 】 ####
+- Spirit Gauge HUD components sharpened for improved visual clarity.
+- A subtle mark has been added to the gauge, representing the 35% Spirit needed for Spirit Roundslash and Iai Spirit Slash.

 ### ──────────【 Hammer 】────────── ###